Mixing Mechanisms: How Language Models Retrieve Bound Entities In-Context: Three Mechanisms for Retrieving Bound Entities

 \subsection{Intervention Experiments}

 We find experimentally that information used to retrieve a bound entity is accumulated in the last token residual stream across a subset of layers.
 In Figure~\ref{fig:u_plot}, we show the results of interchange interventions on gemma-2-2b-it across the layers of the last token residual stream.
 We see that in layers 16–18 the model accumulates binding information in the last token position.
-Therefore, we conduct our experiments on the last layer before retrieval starts, denoted as $\ell$, which is different for each of the nine models we test, but consistent across tasks for a given model (see \S\ref{appx:layers} for more details).
+Therefore, unless stated otherwise, we conduct all of our interchange interventions by patching the last token residual stream vector on the last layer before retrieval starts, denoted as $\ell$, which is different for each of the nine models we test, but consistent across tasks for a given model (see \S\ref{appx:layers} for more details).
 We measure the next token distribution produced by the model under intervention and compare it against the possible outputs for the three mechanisms.
 We aggregate and visualize the results of these intervention experiments in Figures~\ref{fig:u_plot} and~\ref{fig:twopartdistribution}.

 \paragraph{The positional mechanism weakens for middle positions.} We can see plainly in Figure~\ref{fig:u_plot} that the positional mechanism controls behavior solely when the \positional{} index is at the beginning or end of the sequence of $n=20$ entity groups.
 In middle entity groups, however, its effect becomes minimal, accounting only for 20\% of the model's behavior.
 Further analysis of the cases not explained by any of the mechanisms---dubbed \textit{mixed} in the plot---reveals that these predictions are distributed near the \positional{} index (Figure~\ref{fig:twopartdistribution}).
 Additionally, when collecting the mean logit distributions across many samples and fixing the \positional{} index, we see that in the first and last \positional{} indices it induces a strong and concentrated distribution around that index.
 However, in middle indices we see this distribution become wide and diffuse (Appendix Figure~\ref{fig:logit_dists_for_pos}).
 Thus, the \positional{} mechanism becomes unreliable in middle indices and cannot be used as the sole mechanism for retrieval.
 We show in \S\ref{appx:effect_of_N} how this effect emerges as $n$, i.e., the total number of entity groups in context, increases, and in \S\ref{appx:ablation_study} we disambiguate the effect of increasing $n$ from that of increasing sequence length.